Women in Turkey: Turkish Republic

 In the 1980s, women's movements became more independent of the efforts to modify the state.
 After the 1980 Turkish coup d'état, women from both urban and academic milieus began to meet in reading groups and discuss feminist literature together.
-In these "awareness-raising groups", which were established notably in Istanbul, Ankara and Izmir, they criticized the standard construction of the family as well as the gender-specific role behavior that was forced on women.
-Independent feminist women's magazines were founded to expose the frequency of sexual harassment and violence against women.
-In 1987 feminists organized the first public protest against male violence, followed by campaigns against sexual harassment, "purple needle", and campaigns seeking the right of self-determination over the female body.
-These campaigns arose due to women's wish to reject the traditional patriarchal code of ethics, honor, and religion which left men to decide the fate of the female body.
+In these "awareness-raising groups", which were established notably in Istanbul, Ankara, and Izmir, they criticized the standard construction of the family as well as the gender-specific role behavior that was forced on women.
+The movement was criticized for being feminist because of western influence, of being middle class, as well as criticized by the socialists for being reformist and liberal.
+Independent feminist women's magazines were founded to expose the frequency of sexual harassment and violence against women. Şirin Tekeli, Stella Ovadia and Gülnur Savran were some notable women in the movement.
+They were part of the TUMAS trade union which they organized, which they hoped would be a democratic and egalitarian organization.
+The feminists published articles in Somut, which subsequently became the most widely spread paper among Turkish women.

+According to an article by Charlotte Binder and Natalie Richman, in 1987 feminists organized the first public protest against male violence, followed by campaigns against sexual harassment, "purple needle" and campaigns seeking the right of self-determination over the female body.
+These campaigns arose due to women's wish to reject the traditional patriarchal code of ethics, honor, and religion, which left men to decide the fate of the female body.
 The second wave of the women's movement in Turkey reached a wider and more diverse group of women than the first women's movement.

 The acceptance of women's issues as an independent political and planning problem was discussed for the first time in the Fifth Five Year Development Plan (1985–1990), and "the General Directorate for the Status and Problems of Women" was established as a national mechanism in 1990.
 The General Directorate, which was connected to the Prime Ministry in 1991, has been carrying out its activities under the responsibility of a State Ministry.
-It conducts a large variety of activities with the objective of protecting women's rights, of strengthening the position of women in social, economic, cultural and political life, and of providing the equal utilization of rights, opportunities and capacities.
-Since the 1990s, feminist discourse has become institutionalized, with the foundation of women's studies centers and university programs at universities such as Marmara University or as Istanbul University.
+It conducts a large variety of activities with the objectives of protecting women's rights, strengthening the position of women in social, economic, cultural, and political life, and providing the equal utilization of rights, opportunities, and capacities.
+Since the 1990s, feminist discourse has become institutionalized, with the foundation of women's studies centers and university programs at universities such as Marmara University and Istanbul University.
 In 1993, Tansu Çiller became the first female Prime Minister of Turkey.